Swift Facts

 An ancient timber

 to keep out birds.
-Why do this when Swifts have
+Why when Swifts have

 shared our roofs harmlessly for over 2000 years?